-In Fig. 8.4, every class except YUKKIE is legal or legitimate.
+In Fig. 1.5, every class except YUKKIE is legal or legitimate.
 For example, a SUPPIE is-a UPPIE.
-A MUPPIE is-a UPPIE.
-A PUPPIE is-a YUPPIE (no middle-aged YUPPIE moms allowed.)
+A MUPPIE is-a UPPIE is-a UPPIE is-a UPPIE is-a YUPPIE (no middle-aged YUPPIE moms allowed.)
 We would also like to say that a YUKKIE is-a YUPPIE and a YUKKIE is-a UPPIE by inheritance.
 However, we don't want to say that a YUKKIE is-a PUPPIE, which is what the is-a link between YUKKIE and PUPPIE means.